ericmandel/ericmandel/README.md

 The truth is just the opposite.
 We are nothing at all, it is the action that makes us.
 Our being is an illusion; it is the action that is really there ...
 We can hardly bring ourselves to see that there are doings who be things ...*

-It was A. N. Whitehead who supplied a key to understanding this process-driven view of the world:
+It was A. N. Whitehead who supplied a key to understanding our role in this process-driven world:

 *...
 Creativity achieves its supreme task  of transforming disjointed multiplicity, with its diversities in opposition, into ... unity, with its diversities in contrast ...*